Nurlan Saburov: Social position

 In April 2022, while touring the United States, Saburov was accompanied by protests, shouts from the audience and speeches from the local Ukrainian diaspora demanding that the stand-up comedian speak out about the Russian invasion of Ukraine.

 On April 15, 2022, a show which was to take place in the Chicago suburbs was postponed indefinitely.

+In 2026, Russia barred Saburov from entering the country for 50 years, with authorities citing “the interest of national security” and the “protection of traditional values.”

 Personal life

 Nurlan is married to Diana Saburova, whom he met as a student in Yekaterinburg.
 The couple have two children.